 Yes, but –

-Last month, Small Claims Court in Halifax cited a local barrister for charging $350 an hour in a routine traffic case.
+In 2017, Small Claims Court in Halifax cited a local barrister for charging $350 an hour in a routine traffic case.
 “Vulnerable clients will often sign whatever is put before them because they feel they have no choice,” wrote the Court.

 In 2016, the Prince Edward Island Court of Appeal criticized a local law firm for billing $95,528 in an uncomplicated workers’ compensation lawsuit.
 “When a client asks his lawyer the time of day he doesn’t need to be told how to build a watch,” said Justice John Mitchell.